GloriousRedLeader/uo-razor-enhanced/README.md

 A couple of **resource gathering** scripts.
 Use with caution.
 Don't break any rules.
 Includes fishing on a boat (also crab fishing), lumberjacking, and mining.

+**Restocker** is InsaneUO specific.
+It moves items from resource boxes (miner's storage box, reagent box, etc.) to a real container.
+No more clicking a million times and letting resources pile up at your feet.
+Useful in conjunction with bod builder.

 **BOD Builder** script to automate crafting and filling small and large bods.
 Seriously, this does 100% of the work for you.
 Highly configurable.
 Current support for
 * Alchemy
 * Tailoring